marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   This attribute requires assembler and object file support, and may not be available on all targets.

-.. option:: aligned
+.. gcc-attr:: aligned

   .. index:: aligned function attribute

-  The :option:`aligned` attribute specifies a minimum alignment for the first instruction of the function, measured in bytes.
+  The :gcc-attr:`aligned` attribute specifies a minimum alignment for the first instruction of the function, measured in bytes.
 When specified, :samp:`{alignment}` must be an integer constant power of 2.
 Specifying no :samp:`{alignment}` argument implies the ideal alignment for the target.